Plamenastef/QA-FUND-2024/README.md

 # QA-FUND-2024
-This repo is rot training in QA-FUND-SOFTUNI
+This repo is for training in QA-FUND-SOFTUNI